Our Services

 Helpful Resources

-Oral Allergy Syndrome occurs when your immune system mistakes banana proteins such as profilin and chitinase for birch pollen allergens, triggering localized itching or tingling in your lips, tongue, and throat within minutes of eating raw banana.
+Oral Allergy Syndrome (OAS) happens when your immune system confuses banana proteins—like profilin and chitinase—with birch pollen allergens, causing itching or tingling in the lips, tongue, or throat within minutes of eating raw banana.

-There are key considerations around diagnosing OAS, distinguishing it from a true banana allergy, and managing symptoms with approaches like cooking bananas or using antihistamines; see below for the complete details and next steps you should consider.
+Key considerations include accurately diagnosing OAS, distinguishing it from a true banana allergy, and managing symptoms through strategies such as cooking bananas or taking antihistamines.

 If you've ever bitten into a banana and felt an uncomfortable itch or tingling in your mouth, you're not alone.
 This common response can be traced to Oral Allergy Syndrome (OAS), also known as pollen–food allergy syndrome.
 Understanding why bananas trigger this reaction will help you manage symptoms and decide when to seek professional care.